 - All photos to take home after your session

-- 6 edits of the models choice, edited to their requests plus two deluxe edits by Michael Bann, publisher, Retro Lovely for inclusion on ONE PAGE in the next available issue
+- 6 edits of the models choice, edited to their requests plus two deluxe edits by Michael Bann, publisher, Retro Lovely for the inclusion of a four page feature in the next available issue

-- One promotional copy mailed included with session
+- 1 copy of the issue included with session